xians-su/1min-relay/README.md

 Oh and by the way, join our discord server for support and updates!
 [https://discord.gg/GQd3DrxXyj](https://discord.gg/GQd3DrxXyj)

-Please support us by donating at https://donate.stripe.com/00w4gB1NbdI60afcKPgMw00 or purchasing the paid version (hosted) at https://shop.kokodev.cc/product/7
+Please support us by donating at https://donate.stripe.com/00w4gB1NbdI60afcKPgMw00 or purchasing the paid version (hosted) at https://shop.kokodev.cc/product/7 AND, by purchasing the paid version, you get many perks too!
+Check below for perks!

 ## Features
 - **bolt.diy Support**: Compatible with bolt.diy for seamless integration.